 The criminal justice system as it exists now is very, very punitive.
 Historically punitive.
 We're punishing people who themselves have experienced a great deal of victimization.
 I think we need to take stock of that ethically.

 WATKINS: As we move in this discussion somewhat chronologically towards the reentry year and the year after prison, could we talk a little bit about what you found was the effect of prison itself on your respondents.
-We're speaking today in the midst of a quite remarkable national prison strike.
-One calling for, among other demands, an end to death by incarceration.
-I'm just wondering what do we learn about the experience of prison by focusing on the difficulty of reentry.
+We're speaking today in the midst of a quite remarkable national prison strike, one calling for, among other demands, an end to death by incarceration.
+What do we learn about the experience of prison by focusing on the difficulty of reentry?

 WESTERN: I think we can think about incarceration in two distinct but related ways.
 We often think about incarceration, and certainly the justice system does, as a deprivation of liberty.
 But a different, but related, way, of thinking about incarceration is as a disruption and distortion of human relationships.
 When people are removed from their communities, removed from their families, there's going to come a point when they're released when they're going to have to reestablish all of those social connections again.

 It's a very unusual social process.
 It doesn't have many parallels because it also carries the baggage of a criminal sentence—the stigma of a criminal record.
 So, at a very, very fundamental level what's the effect of prison?
 The effect of prison is the creation of this problem of having to return, having to reestablish and find one's place in society again.

 I could say a lot more about what people experienced in prison.
 A lot of the prisons that we went into were disorderly.
 People felt unsafe.
 There was fighting.
 There was drug use.
 Programming was often in short supply.
 People had unmet health needs, unmet mental health needs.
 A lot of people reported to us anxiety, depression, PTSD, as a consequence of their incarceration.
 All of which creates obstacles to returning to communities.